Hi! This is Nikki Lyn Pugh, MFA, INHC.

 I believe that we live in a conscious universe created by LOVE.
 Unattached, unfiltered, wide-sweeping love is the highest frequency of energy there is.
 It has been called Father/Mother, Universal Life Force, the Divine, the One, the Infinite, the Creator, Christ Consciousness, Brahman, the Field, or simply “the Energy of Love.”

 Whatever you call it, you ARE it.
 This energy is palpable and tangible for those who can sense it.
-Allowing this energy to pulse through us in a conscious way is how we can achieve rapid healing.
+Allowing this energy to pulse through us in a conscious way and learning how to direct it for our highest good and the highest good of all is how we can achieve rapid healing.

 Do you want to live in a reality where you are disease-free and living your BEST LIFE POSSIBLE– a life of fun, joy, purpose, super vitality and unlimited energy, where all of your needs are met and you are in service to others in your own unique way?